 You don’t really get to compare loose diamonds at a local retailer, because most of them don’t even sell loose diamonds.
 We recommend you look online when buying step cut diamonds because the viewers are easier to see for everyone and you can do it at your leisure.
 No pressure, no holding up the line.

-Our favorite online step cut diamond viewers are going to be James Allen, Blue Nile, Clean Origin, and Ritani.
+Our favorite online step cut diamond viewers are going to be James Allen, Blue Nile, and Brilliant Earth.